ayust/alpha-guide/content/upgrading-ships/caldari/venture.md

 leaving it **unarmed**.
-For self-defense in asteroid belts, or for missions where destroying ships is required in addition to mining ore, it is highly recommended to train for the use of Drones (see "Future Improvements" below).
+For self-defense in asteroid belts, or for missions where destroying ships is required in addition to mining ore, it is highly recommended to train for the use of Drones.
 Otherwise, if you find yourself forced into combat, your best option is to simply run away.
 {{% /notice %}}